Senior Vice President of Advancement

 - Proficient with Microsoft Office (Excel, PowerPoint, and Word) and experience working with Salesforce a plus

 The Schott Team currently operates virtually with staff located throughout the United States.
 This position requires some travel by plane or train (depending on where the Manager is based) to coordinate or participate in meetings and job-related events up to four times a year.
 The employee is also expected to travel to staff retreats and board meetings up to six times a year.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee will sit for long periods of time and may use repetitive wrist and hand motions involved in typing and computer work as well as in sorting and handling documents.
 The employee is regularly required to reach, with hands and arms, and engage in light work that includes moving objects up to 20 pounds.
 Specific vision abilities required by this job include close vision and color vision as the employee will have close visual contact with a computer monitor daily.

 Equal employment opportunity and having a diverse staff are fundamental principles at the Schott Foundation for Public Education, where employment and promotional opportunities are based upon individual capabilities and qualifications without regard to race, color, religion, gender, pregnancy, sexual orientation/preference, age, national origin, marital status, citizenship, disability, veteran status or any other protected characteristic as established under law.

-How to apply: Please email your resume and a substantive cover letter to email@example.com.
-Be sure to include “Development Manager” in the subject line.
+How to apply: Please email your resume and a substantive cover letter that demonstrates your initiative and experience building and growing a donor pipeline of major gifts from individuals and foundations to firstname.lastname@example.org.
+Be sure to include “Major Gifts Manager” in the subject line.